A lower bound on volumes of end-periodic mapping tori: Preliminaries

 \begin{definition} Given any end-periodic homeomorphism $f \colon S \to S$, we define the \textit{asymptotic translation distance} of $f$ on $\mathcal{P}(S)$ to be where this infimum is over all pants decompositions $P \in \mathcal P(S)$.
 Observe that $\tau(f^n) = n \tau(f)$ for all $n > 0$. \end{definition}

 Note that $\mathcal P(S)$ is necessarily disconnected when $S$ is of infinite type (see Branman \cite{Branman} for more on the pants graphs of infinite-type surfaces).
 In particular, for certain $P \in \mathcal P(S)$, $d(P,f^n(P))$ is infinite for all $n > 0$.
-Consequently, the infimum is effectively being taken over the union of connected components for which this distance is finite for some, hence infinitely many, $n>0$ (in \cite{EndPeriodic1}, such $P$ were called $f$--asymptotic pants decompositions).
+Consequently, the infimum is effectively being taken over the union of connected components for which this distance is finite for some, hence infinitely many, $n>0$.
+In \cite{EndPeriodic1}, such $P$ were called $f$--asymptotic pants decompositions as these pants decompositions are $f$--invariant on neighborhoods of the ends of $S$.

 Throughout the paper it will be necessary to produce pants decompositions of bounded length.
 Bers proved that a closed hyperbolic surface of genus $g$ admits a pants decomposition for which all the curves have length bounded by a constant depending only on the genus \cite{BersP1,BersP2}.
 We will need a relative version of Bers result for surfaces with boundary, a short proof of a very concrete version of which was recently given by Parlier \cite{Parlier2023}.